Writing Lessons & Advice: Poetry

 Hyperbole- a literary technique that exaggerates for emphasis or effect.
 Like with metaphors, hyperboles aren’t always intended as literal interpretations.
 Example: Feelings or emotions are commonly a focus of hyperbole, like “I’m so hungry I could eat a whole elephant!” or someone is “so happy they could die!”
 The expressions are just another way of conveying an abundant or extreme sense of hunger or happiness.

 Imagery- another term for vivid descriptions in a text.
 Effective imagery helps a reader or listener see what the writer envisions of a scene or idea, making it a very useful device to incorporate where appropriate.Sometimes, imagery is analyzed as deeper expressions of abstract ideas.
-Examples: A few artists that incorporate strong imagery in their work include Edgar Allan Poe, Taylor Swift, Bruce Springsteen, Billy Joel, Johnny Cash, J.R.R Tolkein, and Neil Gaiman.
+Some of the literary and music artists that incorporate strong imagery in their work include Edgar Allan Poe, Taylor Swift, Bruce Springsteen, Billy Joel, Johnny Cash, J.R.R Tolkein, and Neil Gaiman.

 Poetic structures- types of poems and their characteristics; most poetry is either narrative, dramatic, or lyrical.